S’mores Tart v2.0

 This post is actually an upgrade to an old post: S’mores tartlets.
 In that post I tried to stay true to the original s’more as much as possible.
 This time I took a chance on different flavors.
 Not that there was a problem with that old post, I just wanted to try a different version.
 That’s what’s nice about writing a baking blog, you can always go back to old recipes, try them again and improve upon them.

-The tart is indeed constructed from crackers, marshmallow and chocolate.
+S’mores tart is indeed constructed from crackers, marshmallow and chocolate.
 Only that the marshmallow has a banana-cinnamon flavor and the chocolate is dark instead of milk.
 Instead of graham crackers, I baked a crust from short pastry (much more work but so much worth it).
 In addition, I added a caramel layer at the bottom of the crust to hold all the marshmallow cubes in place (and to add yet another nontraditional flavor).
-In the words of an American who tasted the tart: it’s like an upgraded s’more!
+In the words of an American who tasted the S’mores tart: it’s like an upgraded s’more!

 10 g gelatin powder